The Signs of Laminitis in Horses

 What is laminitis in horses?

-• Acute laminitis pops up suddenly and is new and fresh.
+• Acute cases pop up suddenly and are new and fresh.
 Chronic laminitis can drag on for months and even years, with your horse’s hooves constantly changing.
-Chronic cases of equine laminitis are susceptible to a lifetime of abscesses, obvious growth rings on the hoof, questionable soundness, and flares of laminitic episodes.

 feel the hoof with your hands